-Moringa is a tree that is grown for food, it’s said to *prevent malnutrition and starvation* in some of the most impoverished places of the earth.
-It has only recently become known here in the United States, and because of its wonderful abilities to *prevent malnutrition and starvation*, along with its high nutrient profile has taken on the title of Superfood.
+Moringa is a tree that’s grown for food, it’s said to *prevent malnutrition and starvation* in some of the most impoverished places on the earth.
+It has only recently become known here in the United States, and because of its wonderful nutritional benefits, it has taken on the title of a superfood.
 Before we learn how to grow moringa, let’s learn a little more about it.

 13 Moringa Species

-There are a 13 Moringa species in the family of Moringaceae throughout the earth, that we know of.
-They include; Moringa arborea, Moringa borziana, Moringa concanensis, Moringa drouhardii, Moringa hildebrandtii, Moringa longituba, Moringa oleifera, Moringa ovalifolia, Moringa peregrina, Moringa pygmaea, Moringa rivae, Moringa ruspoliana and Moringa stenopetala.
+There are 13 Moringa species in the family of Moringaceae throughout the earth, that we know of.
+They include; Moringa Arborea, Moringa borziana, Moringa concanensis, Moringa drouhardii, Moringa hildebrandtii, Moringa longituba, Moringa oleifera, Moringa ovalifolia, Moringa peregrina, Moringa pygmaea, Moringa rivae, Moringa ruspoliana and Moringa stenopetala.

 Most Widely Cultivated